dapplets/dapplet-docs/docs/adapter-connection.md

 > The parameter `"hidden"` doesn't work temporarily.
 It will work in the future releases.

-Finally, the default exported class of your dapplet has to be **`@Injectable`**, and a constructor has to have argument `@Inject('exercise-viewport-adapter.dapplet-base.eth') public adapter: any`.
-For example:
+Finally, implement `/src/index.ts` of the dapplet according to the example:

 ```ts
 import {} from '@dapplets/dapplet-extension';